Ten Sessions: Reception

 In its original broadcast in the United States, "Ten Sessions" was watched by 10.62 million viewers according to the Nielsen ratings.
 It attracted 1 million more viewers than the previous episode, and 2.4 million more than the show's average before the writer's strike.
 The episode achieved a 4.5/12 rating in the key 18–49 demographic among adults, and was the fourth highest-rated show of the evening; it subsequently achieved the show's highest rating ever in the 18–49 demographic.
 Show co-creator Bays later said that Britney Spears' appearance greatly benefited ratings: "And by golly she put our show on the map.
 It can't be overstated.
 Britney Spears rescued us from ever being on the bubble again.
 Thanks Britney!"

 Spears' appearance was critically acclaimed by most critics.
-Linda Stasi of the New York Post asserted that Spears looked "slim [...] trim and gorgeous" and that "her acting was nothing short of adorably believable".
-Stasi concluded that Spears' cameo was the highlight of "Ten Sessions".
 David Hinckley of New York Daily News echoed similar sentiments, avouching that she "proved [that] she can act every bit as well as she can sing".
 Michelle Zoromski of IGN argued however that while Spears' appearance was a "nice change of pace from her latest public appearances", it was nonetheless a "bit clunky and not as seamless as other guest roles have been on the show".
 Donna Bowman of The A.V.
 Club was also less enthusiastic about the singer's performance.
 Bowman opined: "The Big Britney Episode, as it will henceforth be known, wasn't really much to get all huffy over.
 You can say this for the [How I Met Your Mother] team: They tend to minimize the annoyance factor of their special guest stars.
 Britney was a sideshow, and she got her couple of laughs, but she didn't hog the screen time."